 And when you add in the phenomenal starter, Kinetic Culture, and use my Kinetic Culture Fermenting Jar Lids, you've got just what you need to save time by making the process efficient and the results consistent.

 Plus, you can save money over the cost of other commercial products.
 Based on our office experience, the estimated cost to make fermented veggies with my Kinetic Culture Packets for Vegetables is around $6 per quart.
 If you order fermented veggies online, it may cost as much as $25 per quart (including shipping).
 So, you could see unbelievable savings close to $20 for every quart you have fun making yourself.

 If you go through more than a quart of this every week like I do, those savings can add up quickly.

-Order your Kinetic Culture Starter Packets and Jar Lids today and get started enjoying your own fermented vegetables created to your special personalized taste.
+Order your Kinetic Culture Packets for Vegetables and Jar Lids today and get started enjoying your own fermented vegetables created to your special personalized taste.